 Treat this list as a menu rather than a shopping list, picking elements best suited to your project, the site and the occupants.

-(MORE: Inspiring Eco Homes)
+(MORE: Inspiring Eco Homes in the UK)

 Energy efficiency (and the associated low running costs) is often high on the list when we think of eco homes.
 Often first thoughts turn to space heating.
 But an eco house needs to address energy consumption wherever it occurs: hot water and electricity consumption (with LED lighting throughout the house, for instance) is also important.